almovidhussaini/babylonclone/x/finality/README.md

 ## EndBlocker

-Upon `EndBlocker`, the Finality module of each ybtc node will [execute the following](./abci.go) *if the BTC staking protocol is activated (i.e., there has been >=1 active BTC delegations)*:
+Upon `EndBlocker`, the Finality module of each Babylon node will [execute the following](./abci.go) *if the BTC staking protocol is activated (i.e., there has been >=1 active BTC delegations)*:

 1. Index the current block, i.e., extract its height and `AppHash`, construct an `IndexedBlock` object, and save it to the indexed block storage.
 2. Tally all non-finalized blocks as follows:
-   1. Find the starting height that the ybtc node should start to finalize.
+   1. Find the starting height that the Babylon node should start to finalize.
       This is the earliest height that is not finalize yet since the activation of BTC staking.
    2. For each `IndexedBlock` between the starting height and the current height, tally this block as follows:
       1. Find the set of active finality providers at this height.
-      2. If the finality provider set is empty, then this block is not finalizable and the ybtc node will skip this block.
+      2. If the finality provider set is empty, then this block is not finalizable and the Babylon node will skip this block.
       3. If the finality provider set is not empty, then find all finality votes on this `IndexedBlock`, and check whether this `IndexedBlock` has received votes of more than 2/3 voting power from the active finality